Mastro 👨🍳 Docs

 Test and improve your website’s performance

 However, JavaScript is a general-purpose programming language like any other.
-Nowadays, using e.g. Node.js or Deno, you can run JavaScript also on your server or laptop, generate the HTML there, and only send that to your user’s browser – just like people have done with other general-purpose programming languages like PHP or Ruby for ages.
+Nowadays, using e.g. Node.js or Deno, you can run JavaScript also on your server or laptop, generate the HTML there, and only send that to your user’s browser – just like people have done with other general-purpose programming languages like PHP, Ruby or Python for ages.

 This is generally known as server-side JavaScript – regardless of whether you do static site generation or run a server.
 The important part is that unlike client-side JavaScript, it doesn’t run in the user’s browser.
-We’ll be using almost exclusively server-side JavaScript in this guide.
+We’ll only be using server-side JavaScript in the next couple of chapters of this guide.

 Static site generation vs running a server